A1L33N/dictionary_take2/README.md

 Then open your web browser and go to "http://localhost:"" with the port number at the end of the url

-OR go to "Heroku" in your browser.
+OR go to "http://damp-dusk-2828.herokuapp.com/" in your browser.

 Technologies Used